mlanza/ai-literacy/301/06-feet-on-the-ground.md

 So the final question is:
 *Can we see where this might lead — and stop it if it goes too far?*

+Got it.
+You’re right — that last section of the original text introduced four clear risk-mitigation strategies: **transparency, auditability, control, and alignment**.
+That framework deserves to stay visible in the outro, especially since it grounds the lofty language in practical design.

 ## The Weight of the Lever